 grade II: increased T2/STIR signal in ne...

-Neuroendocrine tumours (NET's) represent a large spectrum of disease.
-They consist of a large heterogeneous group of malignancies that are derived from embryonic neural crest tissue found in various organ such as the hypothalamus, pituitary gland, thyroid gland, adrenal medulla, and gastrointest...
+Neuroendocrine tumours (NETs) represent a wide spectrum of disease.
+They consist of a large heterogeneous group of malignancies that are derived from embryonic neural crest tissue found in various organ such as the hypothalamus, pituitary gland, thyroid gland, adrenal medulla, and gastrointestin...

 Non-specific interstitial pneumonia (NSIP) is the second most common morphological and pathological pattern of the interstitial lung diseases.
 NSIP has two main subtypes:

 fibrotic type: most common, having a more dismal outcome